Intervention: Help a loved one overcome addiction

 A successful intervention must be planned carefully to work as intended.
 A poorly planned intervention can worsen the situation — your loved one may feel attacked and become isolated or more resistant to treatment.

-Consult an addiction specialist
+Consult an addiction professional

-Often interventions are conducted without an intervention specialist, but having expert help may be preferable.
+Often interventions are conducted without an intervention professional, but having expert help may be preferable.
 Sometimes the intervention occurs at the professional's office.
 It may be especially important to have the professional attend the actual intervention to help you stay on track if your loved one:

 - Has a history of serious mental illness